Statewide Flooding and Sea Level Rise Resilience Plan

 Updated: July 17, 2020

 Beach Management Funding Assistance Program

 The Department of Environmental Protection proposed amendments to Chapter 62B-36, F.A.C. as result of changes made to the beaches funding program in 2019, as codified in Chapter 2019-122, Law of Florida.
-These amendments revised the criteria that the Department must consider in determining and assigning annual funding priorities for beach management and erosion control projects and revised certain statutory provisions that the Department must consider with respect to managing inlets.The effective date of the rule is Aug.
+These amendments revised the criteria that DEP must consider in determining and assigning annual funding priorities for beach management and erosion control projects and revised certain statutory provisions that the department must consider with respect to managing inlets.The effective date of the rule is Aug.
 26, 2020.